amrmhassan/sheaaka/timeline.md

-# implement logging users up and in
+# add the like button with likes to the not logged in users but prevent them from clicking it and show a message to log in first

 # then locating the user